scottkordzi/vehicle-sales-tool/README.md

 - Average selling price of vehicles over the years
     - Broken down by luxury and non-luxury vehicles
 - Difference in selling price across different brands
-- Average selling price with regards to state / condition / odometer
+- Average selling price with regards to state, condition, and odometer

 ## Model Methodology and Feature Inputs